Monday, December 14, 2015

 People who say that commas don’t matter may be talking about therapy or self-expression or other good things, but they’re not talking about writing.
 They may be talking about getting started, leaping over timidity, breaking through emotional logjams; but they’re still not talking about writing.
 If you want to be a dancer, find out how to use your feet.
 If you want to be a writer, find out where the comma goes.

-A wonderful essay and there’s so much more you can discover by reading it in full.
+A wonderful essay with more to discover by reading it in full.

 Kent Haruf - a Favorite Author